mathewpareles/LLM-Research/README.md

 # My Work

 Right now, I'm making a better way to teach people math and science.
-I also think about ML in my free time.
 Here are some of my past research interests.